 Vacant

-LaMalfa Died Jan 6Special Aug 4 / Primary Jun 2
+LaMalfa Died Jan 6Special Aug 4 · Primary Done Jun 2

 Rep. Doug LaMalfa (R) died January 6.
 R+17 district — safe Republican hold.
-Special election set for August 4, with the primary on June 2.
+Special election is August 4 — less than three weeks away — following the June 2 primary.
 One of five current House vacancies reducing the GOP’s functional majority margin.

 GA-13 VacancyGA-13